 Tintagel castle is mostly a ruin but there will be plenty more ruins than you were expecting!
 These all paint a really good picture of how the castle and medieval village would have looked years ago.

 English Heritage also does an amazing job of preserving the ruins that are still here and there are notice boards pretty much every step of the way.

-These boards will have information on what part of the castle you’re stood in and sketches of what it would have looked like years ago.
+These boards will have information on what part of the castle you’re standing in and sketches of what it would have looked like years ago.
 These really help to paint a good picture in your mind!

 13. Be careful around the uneven territory on the island

 So, what is walking around Tintagel Island really like?
 Well, it’s a rugged clifftop with a wild landscape.

-As much as English Heritage have tried to make most of it accessible as possible with flat walking trails, a lot of it is grassy and rocky.
+As much as English Heritage has tried to make most of it accessible as possible with flat walking trails, a lot of it is grassy and rocky.

 I like the fact that you’re free to walk all over the island and you’re not restricted around the ruins whatsoever.

 You’ll see plenty of people sitting on top of them, kids jumping around and everyone is allowed to go where they please!

 I would just be mindful of the fact that the pathways and trials are uneven and can sometimes be a challenge.
-Also, the number of people mean that there may be some bottlenecks.
+Also, the number of people means that there may be some bottlenecks.

 14. You cannot miss snapping a photo with the King Arthur statue.. or, er, Gallos…

 A new addition and highlight to Tintagel Castle is the amazing statue on top of the headland.